Indian Railways cancels 351 trains today: Full list | DH Latest News, DH NEWS, Latest News, India, NEWS , Indian Railway, Indian Railways, Train cancelled

-New Delhi: The Indian Railways has fully cancelled 255 trains and partially cancelled 96 trains on February 28 (Tuesday).
-These trains were cancelled due to several operational and maintenance issues.
+New Delhi: The Indian Railways has fully cancelled 255 trains and partially cancelled 96 trains on March 01 (Wednesday).
+The national transporter took this decision due to several operational and maintenance issues.
 The list of cancelled trains comprises trains running from several Indian cities like Kanpur, Lucknow, Bokaro Steel City, Amravati, Wardha, Nagpur, Pune, Pathankot, Madurai, Rameswaram, Asansol, Azimganj, Satara, etc.

 Indian Railways has requested passengers to check train details by visiting https://enquiry.indianrail.gov.in/mntes or NTES app.
 The national transporter informed that tickets booked via IRCTC website will be cancelled automatically and a refund will be initiated in the user’s accounts.
 Passengers who have booked tickets through counters will have to visit the reservation counter to claim the refund.